mexicancyberweapon/oscp-easy/README.md

   The OSCP exam is structured like this:

-  - **3 stand alone machines (each worth 20 points for a 60 point total):**
+  - **3 stand alone machines (60 point total):**
-      - 20 points per machine
+      - 20 points for each of the 3 machines

-        - 10 points for initial access
+        -  10 points for low-privilege (local.txt)
-        -  10 points for privilege escalation
+        -  10 points for privilege escalation (proof.txt in /root/ or the Administrator Desktop)

-  - **1 Active Directory set with 3 machines (worth 40 points):**
+  - **1 Active Directory set with 3 machines (40 point total):**
-      - 10 points for machine 1
+      - 10 points for machine 1 (client)
-      - 10 points for machine 2
+      - 10 points for machine 2 (client)
-      - 20 points for machine 3
+      - 20 points for machine 3 (domain controller)

+  Possible scenarios to pass the exam (70/100):
+  - 40 points AD + 3 local.txt flags
+  - 40 points AD + 2 local.txt flags + 1 proof.txt flag
+  - 20 points AD + 3 local.txt flags + 2 proof.txt flags
+  - 10 points AD + 3 fully completed stand alone machines

+### Exam Restrictions:
+  - Spoofing (IP, ARP, DNS, NBNS, etc.)
+  - Commercial tools (Metasploit Pro, Burp Pro, etc.)
+  - Automatic exploitation tools (db_autopwn, browser_autopwn, SQLmap, SQLninja, etc.)
+  - Mass vulnerability scanners (Nessus, NeXpose, OpenVAS, Canvas, Core Impact, SAINT, etc.)
+  - AI Chatbots (OffSec KAI, ChatGPT, YouChat, etc.)
+  - Features in other tools that utilize either forbideen or restricted exam limitations.

+### Metasploit Restrictions:
+  The usage of Metasploit and the Meterpreter payload are restricted during the exam.
+You may only use Metasploit modules (**Auxiliary, Exploit, and Post**) or the Meterpreter payload against only **one** single target machine of your choice.
+Once you have selected your one single target machine, you cannot use Metasploit modules (Auxiliary, Exploit, or Post) or the Meterpreter payload against any other machines.

+  Metasploit/Meterpreter should not be used to test vulnerabilities on multiple machines before selecting your one target machine (this includes the use of **check**).
+You may use Metasploit/Meterpreter as many times as you would like against your one target machine.

+  If you decide to use Metasploit or Meterpreter on a specific target and the attack fails, then you may not attempt to use it on a second target.
+In other words, the use of Metasploit and Meterpreter becomes locked in as soon as you decide to use either one of them.

+  Metasploit **cannot** be used for **pivoting**, because it would thereby be used on more than one target.

+  However, you can use all of the following against all of the target machines:
+  - multi handler (aka exploit/multi/handler)
+  - msfvenom

-### Forbidden Tools:
+### Documentation:
-  The OSCP does not allow the use of MetaSploit

-## Documentation

 ## Web